sul-dlss-labs/estimation/0002-sinopia-acl.md

 ---

-__Scope does NOT include (stretch goals)__:
+__Out of Scope (Stretch Goals)__:
 - adding a single new user (i.e. without re-running the script for all users in the .csv file)
 - adding a new group (i.e. without re-running the script for all groups and users in the .csv file)
 - getting usernames (not webids) for a group
-- removing a user from a group (other than wiping out all WebAccessControl files and writing them all anew, based on .csv file)
+- redoing all the WebAccessControl resources in total
-- redoing all the WebAccessControl files in total
+- removing a user from a group (other than wiping out all WebAccessControl resources and writing them all anew, based on .csv file)

-__Scope does NOT include__:
+__Out of Scope__:
-- getting all the current active usernames and their groups into the .csv file (possibly will fall to Michelle in the long term)
+- getting all the current active usernames and their groups into the .csv file in the repo (will fall to Michelle to get the initial .csv file ready;  expect updates as PRs by Michelle, with some training by us)
 - automated way to keep csv up to date (new users, which groups, remove users, etc.)
 - automated way to be notified of new cognito user
 - provisioning VM(s) with AWS CLI tool and AWS credentials (https://github.com/LD4P/sinopia/issues/192)